 " One piece of advice a friend gave to me was just making your CV visible.
 Uploading your CV to job sites, such as Indeed, Reed, Totaljobs, etc., really helps to get your name out there and your skills and experience will become searchable by recruiters and potential employers.
 Also including a link in your CV to a professional and complete LinkedIn profile helps too." - George Beard

 " It can be a long and arduous task looking for work and it’s natural to become disheartened and tired.
 Make sure you take breaks out when you can - as you would if you were writing coursework or preparing for exams - so you can come back refreshed.
 You’ll get interviews eventually - it’s just a case of putting in the hours!
 When you do get to a face-to-face stage, it’s an old trope but be yourself!
 Companies interview loads of graduates and the best way to stand out is being positive, enthusiastic, and sincerely “you”.
 We’re hiring based on who we’d like to work with, so show off who you are!
 One thing that I got feedback on was how interesting it was that I wrote my dissertation on RuPaul’s Drag Race.
-Don’t be afraid to shy away from talking about what makes you you, whether that’s the marathons you run for charity or the embroidery that you’ve taught yourself during lockdown.
+Don’t be afraid to talk about what makes you you, whether that’s the marathons you run for charity or the embroidery that you’ve taught yourself during lockdown.
 It makes you memorable!
 Of course this depends on company culture but don’t forget we’re people too, and we want to talk to real people.
 Remember it’s a two-way street so ask lots of questions about workplace culture, day to day tasks and responsibilities, and who you’d report to.
 You want to make sure you’re not signing up for a job that you might not like." - Nadia Hawkins-Gaboc

 "Be open-minded about what sector you’re willing to work in.
 You may be surprised at how many jobs out there are suited to you in a sector you may never have considered.
 For instance, I studied English at university and wanted to work in PR/marketing/communications - I have now found myself working in these disciplines but within the energy industry, which I had never really considered as an attractive or suitable route for myself.
 So all in all, think about roles themselves as well as the sector they happen to fall into.
 You can find a fulfilling and rewarding career, even if the sector the recruiting organisation works in is not of immediate interest.
 It’s the nature of your work and the people around you that really provide the greatest satisfaction.
 I think it is especially important to retain this flexibility given the current challenges in the graduate job market." - Nick McAhill